 On Saturday October 13, 2018 the project culminated in a “Sacred Space Tour” of churches, mosques, and historic buildings with arts programming.
 Activities are free and open to all ages.

-There are over 25 stops open for the tour, most will host a visual or performing artist.
-The tour is self-guided: walk, pogo, bike or hop on our free shuttle bus.
+There were over 25 stops open for the tour, most hosted a visual or performing artist.

 |Wilkinsburg Train Station||Hay St @ Ross Ave||Poetry by Ken Chute||11:00a|

 |Mifflin Avenue United Methodist||905 Mifflin Ave||Eli Alfieri and Friends Music||11:30a|

 |St. James Catholic||718 Franklin Ave||Michael Kearney Organist||12:30p|

 |Christian Church of Wilkinsburg||748 Wallace Ave||Artist’s talk by Frank Hightower||1:00p|

 |Mulberry Community Church||601 Wallace Ave||Godfrey McCray Jr Music||1:30p|

 |Covenant Fellowship Reformed Presbyterian||1300 E Swissvale||A cappella psalm singing||2:00p|